ngozosanca0/Security-Plus-Notes/README.md

 - real life example: HR Manager can access salaries and employee records but receptionist cannot access those files.
 - Both are authenticated, but their authorization differs.

+ACCOUNTING
+- Tracking and recording user activity.
+- real-world example: an administrator deletes files at 2AM, accounting logs show who did it, when and from which device.
+- accounting matters because it helps with investigations, compliance, detecting insider threats and non-repudiation.

+ACTIVE DIRECTORY

+WINDOW DOMAIN
+- is a way to connect all company computers to one central management system.
+- instead of each computer being independent, they all “report” to one main server.
+- that main server is called the: Domain Controller (DC).

+DOMAIN CONTROLLER
+- the server that runs active directory
+- it stores: User accounts, Passwords, Permissions, Security policies, Device rules, Access rights.
+- it controls all computers connected to the domain.

+ACTIVE DIRECTORY
+- is the database/service running on the Domain Controller.
+- it stores all network information.
+- it keeps track of: Users.
+- Examples: John, Sarah, Admin1, FinanceManager
+- It stores their: Usernames, Passwords, Access permissions, Roles.
+• It knows every company computer: Reception-PC.
+Finance-PC, CEO-Laptop, HR-PC.
+• You can organize users into departments: HR, IT, Finance, Sales.
+Then apply rules to the whole group.